-The fact that each spin is decided by the RNG software means that each is a unique event, something which dispels, once and for all, the abiding myth about slots being ‘due’ a win because they haven’t delivered one for a period of time.
+The fact that the RNG software decides each spin means that each is a unique event, something which dispels, once and for all, the abiding myth about slots being ‘due’ a win because they haven’t delivered one for a period of time.
 The RNG software doesn’t know or care how ‘hot’ or ‘cold’ a particular slot is meant to be.

 Animation and Design

 The animation and design of slots used be something of an afterthought, but as online slots have shifted further into the realm of games and entertainment – whether via film and TV tie-ins or by introducing the kind of visual flourishes more normally associated with leading video games – the software used to drive those visuals has had to become more powerful.

 Perhaps the most impressive feature of the technology utilised by today’s developers and providers is the responsive nature of the offering.
 Put simply, it’s possible to play the same slots on a laptop, desktop computer, tablet, and smartphone and enjoy the same stunning visuals and interactive features every time.

 Top online slots now make use of omni-channel technology to provide players with a seamless experience.
 As stated above, slots can now be enjoyed on a range of devices, and the omnichannel nature of the offering means that players enjoy a seamless experience when switching from one device to another.

 For example, a player may enjoy a progressive slot on the bus while travelling home from work and then have to stop because the battery is running low.
 When they sit down at their laptop, the omnichannel nature of the offering means that they can pick up exactly where they left off.